pulimeng/eToxPred/README.md

 3. The corresponding trianed models are in SAscore and toxicity folders respectively.
 The `trained_model_gpu.pkl` can be used when CUDA is installed and properly configured.

 To use the package to train your own models:
 1. Prepare the training dataset.
 The dataset contains two parts: the fingerprints and the label.
 The label can be the binary class labels for toxicity prediction or the SAscores.
-The dataset has to be stored in a .smi file in the format:
+The dataset has to be stored in a .smi file, where each field is separated by a tab, in the format:
  [SMILES string\tID\tLabel].
 2. Train the ET for toxicity prediction.
 Select the best parameters automatically.
 Run `xtrees_param_tune.py` in the toxicity folder by `python xtrees_param_tube.py -i your_training_set.txt`.
   - The input arguement is the path to your training datset.